 - Cons: Not a long term solution and may damage skin.

 Using a facial cleanser is an easy addition to your morning routine which can provide great results through gentle, non-invasive means.
-Using facial cleaner not only significantly reduces your risk of blackheads and acne, but will also improve the general health of your skin.
-For those with oily skin, thoroughly cleaning the face once to twice a day is essential.
-Facial cleansers also contain moisturizing elements which reduce dryness.
+Using facial cleaner only reduces your risk of blackheads and acne, but can also improve the general health of your skin.
+For those with oily skin, thoroughly cleaning the face once to twice a day is important.
+Facial cleansers also often contain moisturizing elements which reduce dryness.

 Have a look at our facial cleanser page for the best facial cleanser for blackheads.